aeckley/incident/README.md

 ## Production Build

-A production build would apply API keys in a config or in environmental variables.
-Additionally, unit tests would be written to validate core functionality.
+In a production build, I would apply API keys in a config or in environmental variables.
+Additionally, unit tests would be written to validate core functionality and solve for different potential variables that could arise in the JSON file.
 A login page would also be added as well seperating key features into modules.
 I would have also forced all observables to unsubscribe when leaving the page.
 Technically, the http library in Angular should automatically destroy all API calls.